krial057/blog/posts/hack_lu_litter_box.md

     litterbox.src = src
 })()
 ```
-The goal was to steal of a cookie set by the bot we submit a URL to.
+The goal was to steal a cookie set by the bot we submit a URL to.
 It's pretty clear that we need to somehow pass the condition on line 5 in index.html to eval our own javascript to extract the cookie.
 So let's get started!

 # The solution